 Apparently, the real foot of the temple is hidden below the stone encasement.
 Some say it is because the Vaastu is bad, while others say it is to provide extra support to the structure.

 The stone for the monument came from neighboring stone quarries.
 The bas-reliefs were sculpted in-situ.
-Artistically designed corner Makar or crocodile shaped openings are a part of integrated drainage system that does not let any water stay on the monument.
+Artistically designed corner Makar or crocodile shaped openings are a part of the integrated drainage system that does not let any water stay on the monument.

 Borobudur is supposed to be a part of three temples all of which were built in a straight line.
 Other two temples being Pawon & Mendut.